 Its price has fallen significantly since it was first introduced, and so it’s even a bit of a bargain.
 It’s a little lacking in terms of ports, though it does ship with a multi-port adaptor to make it more compatible than some of its comparably-streamlined contemporaries.

 Special mention: Microsoft Surface Pro 6

-But hybrids still need to be mentioned: If you are really short on space and need a relatively simple machine that’s effortless to tote around, a hybrid is probably your best bet, and the new Surface Pro is one of the best.
-At 1.70 pounds at its lightest (or 2.4 pounds with the Type Cover included), it has a 12-inch screen with a 2,736 x 1,824 resolution, Windows 10, and a choice of processors up to an Intel i7 with up to 16GB of RAM.
+At 1.70 pounds at its lightest (2.4 pounds with the Type Cover included), it has a 12-inch screen with a 2,736 x 1,824 resolution, Windows 10, and a choice of processors up to an Intel i7 with 16GB of RAM.
 With a starting price of $800, it’s far from expensive either.
-The Surface Go is even smaller and lighter, weighing in at just 1.1 pounds.
+If you want a device that is even more compact, we recommend the Surface Go at only 1.1 pounds.

 - The best laptops under $500 for 2020

 - Lenovo Yoga 7i Review: Too many compromises to be great